kelpman05/DataUofManchester/README.md

 # DataUofManchester
-Parameters and optimizaiton results of IES in University of Manchester
+Parameters and optimizaiton results of integrated energy system in University of Manchester